TuomoKu/SPX_Videotool/readme.md

 ---

 ## Installation and usage
-- Download required files (a zip-file: https://bitbucket.org/TuomoKu/spx-videotool/downloads/SPX_VIDEOTOOL_13012020_1351.zip ) and extract to a new folder, such as "C:/Videotool".
+- Download files to a new folder, such as "C:/Videotool".
-- Go to the folder and create a suitable sub-folder structure for tasks, see example below.
+- Go to the folder and create a suitable sub-folder structure for tasks.
+(Example below.)
-- edit config.ini to match your folder structure and other needs.
+- Edit config.ini to match your folder structure and other needs.
 - Double click on SPX_VIDEOTOOL.hta and the UI opens up and starts working.
 - Logs are generated to _log_ -subfolder
 - Please let me know if you find this useful :)